NOTICE OF PRIVACY PRACTICES

 Right to an Accounting of Disclosures.
 We are required to maintain a list of certain disclosures of your health information.
 However, we are not required to maintain a list of disclosures that we made by acting upon your written authorizations.
 You have the right to request an accounting of disclosures that are not subject to your written authorization.

-Submit your request in writing using our “Request for Accounting of Disclosures of PHI” form and send to SCHS Health Information Management Department, 400 West Blackwell Street, Dover, NJ 07801.
+Submit your request in writing using our “Request for Accounting of Disclosures of PHI” form and send to the Health Information Center: 973- 625-6507.
 Your request must state a time period, not longer than six years from the date of request.
-The list will be provided in a paper copy.
+Contact the Health Information Center to find out which formats are available for listings of Accounting of Disclosures.
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on how much of your health information we use or disclose for treatment, payment, or health care operations.
 You also have the right to request a restriction on the disclosure of your health information to someone who is involved in your care or payment for your care, such as a family member or friend.